MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ====================================================================== -->
 ## Process management

-Get information about running WebView2 processes, exiting processes, and failed processes, so your app can take action accordingly.
+Get information about running WebView2 processes, exiting processes, and failed processes, so that your app can take action accordingly.
 <!-- why, what's the benefit?  what's involved, what kind of considerations & techniques/strategies? -->

 <!--